Onboard Gloria’s Grail, Piscese Waters

 “It’s not like you to reminisce, Captain,” Simon said as he joined them, coffee mug in hand.
 “Although I understand why.
 The town is really something else.
 It almost reminds me of home… the Monadic Temple.”

 With that, they all turned their attention forward just as the ship pulled through the misty veil revealing the city that glistened white on the blue horizon.
 But—

-It was easy to see even from their distance the ruin.
+Even from their distance, it was easy to see the ruin.

 Saints, that’s not good, Cadence thought with a grimace.
 What happened there?